Frequently Asked Questions

 To participate successfully in LEAP, the student must do the following:

-- All LEAP students are required to attend either Orientation Session II, Orientation Session III, or Orientation Session IV.
+- All LEAP students are required to attend either Orientation Session I, Orientation Session II, or Orientation Session lll.
 The dates for each session will be posted as soon as they are available.
 Each student will be academically advised through LEAP during Orientation.
 Students and families will meet with the LEAP Director and LEAP faculty during special sessions.

 - Each student will participate in the Early Launch component of LEAP.